ldarboe3/AmaanahExamsys/replit.md

 ## Features Implemented

 ### Core Features
-1. School Registration with document upload and admin approval
+1. School Registration with email verification and auto-approval after credential setup
 2. Student Management with CSV import and index number generation
 3. Invoice Generation with payment tracking
 4. Results Management with CSV upload and validation